-Tunney’s Pasture Station is the westernmost point of the O-Train Confederation Line.
-The station will be a major transfer point for communities in the city’s south and west ends.
-It will bring train service to Tunney’s Pasture government office campus.
+Tunney's Pasture Station is the westernmost point of the O-Train Line 1 (Confederation Line).
+The station is a major transfer point for communities in the city's south and west ends.
+It brought train service to the government office campus at Tunney's Pasture and the bustling Wellington Village.

 - Ticket machines with video chat help